Cold Email for Real Estate Agents: Templates That Convert

 Best, [Your Name] [Phone] | [Email]

-Why it works: Respects their FSBO choice, offers genuine help, introduces alternative (hybrid commission model), low pressure.
+Why it works: respects their FSBO choice, offers genuine help, introduces an alternative (hybrid commission model), and keeps the pressure low.

 Personalization fields: